kupehtci/DOCUMENTATION/LINUX/Linux - mounting.md

 # LINUX Mounting

-Mounting consist in associating a file system or storage device with an specific directory (mount point).
+Mounting consist in associating a [[File System|file system]] or storage device with an specific directory (mount point).
 This association makes the content of the filesystem or device accesible at that specified mount point.

 ```bash